Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 Summary, Glossary, Questions, And Answers

 Summary - The story," Going Places" is written by modern writer A.R.Barton and he explores the theme of daydreaming and fantasizing by teenagers.
-In the story, the central character is Sophie, who has a very close friend and classmate, Jansie, a brother Geoff, a father and a little brother Dereck.
-She is an extrovert girl a wants to lead a lavish life like having her own boutique shop, to become a fashion designer or an actress.
+In the story, the central character is Sophie, who has a very close friend and classmate, Jansie, a brother Geoff, a father, and a little brother Dereck.
+She is an extrovert girl who wants to lead a lavish life like having her own boutique shop, to become a fashion designer or an actress.
 She is fascinated by a young football player, Danny Casey.
 Jansie, being a practical girl always shows her reality.

 Glossary -